ichigo-afk/awesome-terminal/README.md

 Ichigo's awesome Terminal Hacks - Windows Edition!

 ## Powershell and Powershell Core Profiles
+> Now supports sync.
+Download the profiles once and setup, henceforth to update run sync
 * To use the powershell profile, run the following:
  ```powershell
 Install-Module posh-git -Scope CurrentUser